-According to BMJ, 49% of Persian cats (in the UK) suffer from Polycystic Kidney Disease.
+According to BMJ, 49% of Persian cats (in the UK) have Polycystic Kidney Disease.
 This varies throughout the world, but studies show the prevalence is between 36 and 49%.

-Close relatives of the Persian cat (Himalayan, Burmese, Chinchilla cat) can also be affected by PKD, but the risk is a bit smaller with these breeds.
+Close relatives of the Persian cat (Himalayan, Burmese, Chinchilla cat) can also be affected by PKD, but the risk is reduced with these breeds.

 Cats with this condition are born with tiny fluid sacs in their kidneys.
-Although the sacs don’t cause problems during the first years of life, they will grow bigger and eventually lead to kidney failure.
+Although the sacs don’t cause problems during the first years of life, they’ll grow bigger and eventually lead to kidney failure.

-Symptoms of PKD (and Kidney failure) tend to emerge in middle-to-older age.
-These include:
+Symptoms of PKD (and Kidney failure) tend to emerge in middle-to-older age, including:

 - Weight loss